-Pakistan locked in tight election between ex-cricketer and jailed ex-PM's party
+Pakistan's Imran Khan sees projected lead after just 10-15 percent votes counted

 ISLAMABAD (Reuters) - Pakistan was locked in a close and tense election race on Wednesday, pitting cricket hero Imran Khan against the party of jailed ex-Prime Minister Nawaz Sharif in a process marred by a suicide bomb that killed 31 people near a polling station.

-Neither Khan nor Sharif’s party appeared likely to win a clear majority in the too-close-to-call election, with results likely to be known by around 2 a.m. local time on Thursday (2100 GMT Wednesday).
+Neither Khan nor Sharif’s party appeared likely to win a clear majority in the National Assembly, with results likely to be known by around 2 a.m. local time on Thursday (2100 GMT Wednesday).

+Early projections from four local TV channels all put Khan’s party ahead, estimating it would win between 94 and 102 of 272 elected seats available, while Sharif’s outgoing ruling party was estimated at between 40 and 58.
+However, those projections were based on only about 10-15 percent of votes counted.

+A spokeswoman for Sharif’s party said there were already “serious reservations” about the vote count after reports that soldiers stationed in polling stations had thrown out political parties’ monitors during the tabulations.

+Khan’s party spokesman, Fawad Chaudhry, showed confidence even before the counting was finished, saying in a tweet “Congratulations to the nation on a new Pakistani Prime Minister Imran Khan.”

-The outcome could lead to a weak coalition government at a time when Pakistan urgently needs to address a foreign currency crisis and may need to go to the International Monetary Fund (IMF) for a second bailout in five years.
+The eventual outcome could lead to a weak coalition government at a time when Pakistan urgently needs to address a foreign currency crisis and may need to go to the International Monetary Fund (IMF) for a second bailout in five years.

 About 106 million people were registered to vote in polls that closed at 6 p.m (1300 GMT).